TEFL/TESL teacher: job description

 - Voluntary organisations

-Opportunities are advertised online, by careers services and recruitment agencies, in national newspapers, in the Times Educational Supplement and Times Higher Education, and in specialist publications such as the English Language Gazette as well as their online equivalents.
+Opportunities are advertised by careers services and recruitment agencies, in national newspapers, in the Times Educational Supplement and Times Higher Education, and in specialist publications such as the EL Gazette.

 It may be possible to become a TEFL/TESL teacher without a degree, though employers typically look for graduates who have approved TEFL qualifications.
 A degree in language, linguistics, education or English will be particularly helpful in applications.

 There are two main internationally-recognised TEFL qualifications: the Cambridge CELTA (Certificate in English Language Teaching to Adults) and the Trinity College London TESOL course, commonly referred to as CertTESOL.
-To find out more about TEFL courses, visit the TEFL page of TARGETpostgrad, our website aimed at graduates.
+To find out more about TEFL courses, visit the TEFL page of TARGETpostgrad, our website aimed at graduates who are interested in postgraduate study.

 - Excellent spoken and written language skills, with English and foreign languages